That Time I Gambled My Soul in a Gacha Game and Got Sent to Another World – The Christmas Special Sequel

-Beyond what they could perceive as the walls, floors, and ceiling of the dungeon was a land not of stone, but of a dull grey nothingness.
-A matterless void wherein the halls and rooms she had explored and was venturing towards were hanging through mechanisms beyond her comprehension.
+Isadore’s body fell through an invisible seam between the walls and floor, and entered a land not of stone, but of a dull gray nothingness.
+A matterless void wherein the halls and rooms she had explored floated overhead.
 The moment she realized this was the same moment she realized that this was all getting further away.
-She was freefalling through the void with no way to defy the power of gravity, unable to do anything more than stare at her allies as their expressions became imperceptible and the expansive caverns overhead were reduced to a distant speck.
+She was freefalling through the void, unable to do anything more than stare at her allies as their expressions became imperceptible and the expansive caverns overhead were reduced to a distant speck.

-She was horrified, baffled, and completely divorced from her element as she saw the impossible become possible, but as these daunting seconds gave way to minutes and Isadore became terrified that this was a truly bottomless void, her feet landed gently on a surface.
+She was horrified, baffled, and completely divorced from her element as she saw the reality she had always known break away.
+She continued to fall for several minutes, long enough for Isadore to become worried that this was a truly bottomless void, until her feet landed gently on a surface.
 This outcome left her stunned, for she managed to fall several kilometers without taking any damage or sustaining any injuries.
-Yet, here she was.
-Standing on a surface devoid of color, temperature, texture, or identifiable matter and looking out at an endless grey abyss, unable to even see the grotto she came from.
+She should have died, yet here she was.
+Standing on a surface devoid of color, temperature, texture, or identifiable matter and looking out at an endless gray abyss, unable to even see the grotto she came from.

 “Can I warp away from this place?
 If not… is this it?
 Is this where I… die?”

 As she thought such things, a floating white square appeared amidst the darkness.
 A flat surface, and one that contained text written in a foreign language.
 The characters and words were familiar to Isadore, yet she could not recall when she had learned this tongue, or what region it hailed from.
-She could read it, but the meaning of the message was lost on her.
+Regardless, she could read it… but the meaning of the message was lost on her.

 ERROR CODE: 00WGG417